malwareandpickles/sigma_alerts/README.md

-# sigma
+# Sigma Alerts

 Collection of Sigma rules which will be growing as time goes by.
 Will also include a Kibana search for each rule.